Mayuko Fujiki: Speakers

-Fujiki has been involved in the FINA's effort to promote synchronized swimming globally, and served as a lecturer at FINA's promotional program called FINA Development Clinic, which is part of the Olympic Solidarity Program, in Argentina, New Zealand, Cuba and Panama.
+Fujiki has been involved in the FINA's effort to promote artistic swimming globally, and served as a lecturer at FINA's promotional program called FINA Development Clinic, which is part of the Olympic Solidarity Program, in Argentina, New Zealand, Cuba and Panama.

 Other episodes

 She was selected as Newsweek Japan's 100 Japanese Respected by the World (世界で尊敬される日本人100人).

 When the Spanish team won the first silver medal at the 2008 Beijing Olympics, the Spanish media recognized Fujiki as the catalyst who not only helped the team to excel, but also revolutionized Spanish training style.

-After Fujiki left the Spain team in 2013, one of the swimmers commented to the local newspaper how Fujiki's departure meant the end of synchronized swimming in her.
+After Fujiki left the Spain team in 2013, one of the swimmers commented to the local newspaper how Fujiki's departure meant the end of artistic swimming in her.

 Sun Wenyan, who was trained by both Fujiki and another Japanese coach, Masayo Imura, was asked the difference between the two coaches.
 Sun explained that while Imura places an emphasis on technique, Fujiki focuses on the artistic expression.
 The goal of practice under Fujiki's coaching is not for the sake of practicing, but for the swimmers to be able to express their emotions fully during the competition.